-Who are the Black female singers in the history of music?
+Who are the Top Black Female Singers in the history of music?

-Aretha Franklin has etched her space in history as the undeniable Queen of Soul.
-Her career has spanned more than 50 years.
+The late Aretha Franklin had etched her space in history as the undeniable Queen of Soul.
+Her career had spanned more than 50 years.

-Nancy Wilson has always been a bit underrated but she made up for it with her Jazz tinged sexy vocals that won fans worldwide and earned her a space as not only a great singer of many genres, including jazz and soul.
+The late Nancy Wilson was always a bit underrated but she made up for it with her Jazz tinged sexy vocals that won fans worldwide and earned her space as a great singer of many genres, including jazz and soul.

 Gladys Knight has one of the most recognizable and BEST voices in R&B. She is still going strong today

-chaka Khan has solidified her space as one of the premiere singers in R&B history.
+chaka Khan has solidified her space as one of the premier singers in R&B history.
 Her range and interpretation is second to none.

-Natalie Cole is a multi-dimensional singer that can do standards, soul, jazz and even Latin music.
-Her troubled past and her poor relationships fueuled her talent to incredible heights.
+Natalie Cole was a multi-dimensional singer that can do standards, soul, jazz and even Latin music.
+Her troubled past and her poor relationships fueled her talent to incredible heights.
 Out of all the women on the list, Natalie and Mariah Carey probably has the best range.